 For proportion, linear suspension lights should be anywhere from 1/3 to 2/3 of the length of the table.
 Linear pendants and chandeliers are the ideal choice for long, rectangular dining tables or extension tables.

-Dining lights should hang about 30 inches above the surface of the table.
+The ideal hanging height for dining lights is about 30 inches above the surface of the table.
 Keep in mind suspension length when choosing a fixture.

 Layer the Light

 A decorative chandelier in the dining room generally offers a low level of light output—they’re about setting the mood and drawing the eye to the center of a room.
 For a more functional style of lighting, add layers of light with recessed lights and wall sconces.
-And if you need a bright amount of light in the dining room, look to an LED chandelier.
+If a bright amount of light is needed in the dining room, look to an LED chandelier.

 Space Out

 When using a series of pendants as your primary dining table lighting, keep in mind the length of the table when determining where to hang them.
-Ensure that the entire table gets a consistent amount of light by spacing the lamps according to how long the table is and how many people you expect to be seating.
+Ensure that the entire table gets a consistent amount of light by spacing the lamps according to how long the table is and how many people will be seated.

 Drop the Bar